buzzingpixel/corbomite-http/readme.md

 $routeCollector->get('/another/route', \someclass\Thing::class);
 ```

-## ActionParams
+### ActionParams

 Action params are available as either query params `/some-uri?action=myAction` on `get` requests or as post body params on `post` request `action=someAction`.

 Actions are processed before routes and are great for handling, say, post requests and if the post request does not validate, then the route will continue to process.
 If the post request does validate, you could redirect to a new page or return a response of some kind.

 In order to request an action, action config will need to be set up.
-Your app or any composer package can defined an action param config file in the `extra` object of composer.json with the `httpActionConfigFilePath` key:
+Your app or any composer package can define an action param config file in the `extra` object of composer.json with the `httpActionConfigFilePath` key:

 ```json
 {